Brazil

 Articulação dos Povos Indígenas do Brasil

-Coalition of Indigenous Peoples of Brazil is the umbrella organization representing all indigenous peoples of Brazil.
-Since 2005, APIB has led indigenous peoples’ resistance to policies and programs that threaten rights and lands.
+Coalition of Indigenous Peoples of Brazil is the umbrella organization representing all Indigenous peoples of Brazil.
+Since 2005, APIB has led Indigenous peoples’ resistance to policies and programs that threaten rights and lands.
 RFUS partners with APIB on global advocacy, among other work, as part of the Global Alliance of Territorial Communities.

 CIR